patxipierce/rasyen/README.md

 }

-// Now every time this list is called the sub-tags will be parsed var out =  Rasyen.parse("Its %animal=a-or-an%");
+// Now every time this list is called the sub-tags will be parsed

+var out =  Rasyen.parse("Its %animal=a-or-an%");
 ```

+### Want more?

+Check out these projects that use RaSyEn:

+    - [RaSyEn demo](http://code.patxipierce.com/rasyen/tests.html) tries to reproduce all of RaSyEn's features in a simple fashion.
+    - The [RPG inspiration generator](http://patxipierce.com/rpg/inspiration/) uses AJAX loaded lists to produce fantasy and sci-fi.